Hucaru/Valhalla/README.md

 # Valhalla

-A golang implementation of the old Maplestory MMORPG
+A golang server implementation of the old Maplestory MMORPG client